othmane-kada/aramco_Technathon/README.md

 ## 4 step
 predicting DAS and write h5 files // DONE
 ## 5 step
-DAS to DTS pattern detections // to be done ...
+anonality detection in DAS and DTS //DONE
 ## 6 step
-DTS to DAS pattern detections // to be done ...
+find the direct relation and interssections between DAS/DTS //to be done
 ## 7 step
-find the direct relation and interssections between DAS/DTS //to be done
+DAS to DTS pattern detections // to be done ...
 ## 8 step
-anonality detection !! //DONE
+DTS to DAS pattern detections // to be done ...